devs-group/vectorchat/pkg/stripe_sub/README.md

 HTTP contracts
 - Checkout (POST `/billing/checkout-session`): body contains `plan_key`, `success_url`, `cancel_url`.
 Identity comes from your auth (email and optional external ID).
 Response `{ "id", "url" }` for Stripe redirect.
-- Subscription (GET `/billing/subscription`): returns the user’s latest record; when `EnsurePlanKey` is enabled the plan key is inferred if missing.
+- Subscription (GET `/billing/subscription`): returns the user’s latest record and plan; when `EnsurePlanKey` is enabled the plan key is inferred if missing.
 - Plans (GET `/billing/plans`): active plans for your UI.
 - Webhook (POST `/stripe/webhook`): verifies signature and syncs subscriptions.